-The Blavatnik School of Government is looking for a talented postdoctoral researcher to join the Oxford Martin Programme on Net Zero Policy and Regulation.
+The Blavatnik School of Government is looking for a talented postdoctoral researcher to join the Net Zero Regulation and Policy Hub.
 This is an exciting role at the centre of a critical new research endeavour.

-The Oxford Martin Programme on Net Zero Policy and Regulation is a collaboration between the Blavatnik School of Government and the Oxford Sustainable Law Programme, supported by the Oxford Martin School that forms part of the University's Oxford Net Zero strategic cluster.
+The Net Zero Regulation and Policy Hub is a collaboration between the Blavatnik School of Government and the Oxford Sustainable Law Programme, supported by the Oxford Martin School, and forms part of the University's Oxford Net Zero strategic cluster.
 Achieving net zero at speed and global scale requires radical innovation to address the complex "ecosystem" of multi-actor, multi-domain, multi-jurisdiction governance around it.
-The Programme is a world-leading centre of expertise on aligning the rules that structure the economy to achieve climate goals.
+The Hub is a world-leading centre of expertise on aligning the rules that structure the economy to achieve climate goals.
 Combining insights from law and political economy, and rooted in climate science, finance, ethics, and economics, the Hub tracks, analyses, and advances the frontier of best practice in regulating for net zero.